rebahozkoc/libreofficepythonmacros/README.md

 ## License
- All of my past & future contributions to LibreOfficePythonMacros Project may be licensed under the MPLv2/LGPLv3+ dual license.
+ All contributions to LibreOfficePythonMacros Project are licensed under the MPLv2/LGPLv3+ dual license.